-As at October 31, 2014, management wrote-down the property to \$1 due to the Company's failure to meet the work commitment of \$700,000 due on or before May 13, 2014.
+During the year ended October 31, 2014, management wrote-down the property to \$1 as the Company suspended exploration activity related to this property.

 Baez property

 On February 21, 2012, the Company acquired the Baez property by staking.
 The road accessible Baez Property consists of nineteen mineral claims totaling 8,610 hectares located 125 kilometres west of Quesnel.